How to Sell and Buy a House at the Same Time

 1. Clean, declutter, and stage

-This is the time to purge your house of any unwanted items, as well as doing (or hiring out) a deep cleaning, to include carpets and floors.
-Remove personal items from display, to include those family photos you love — buyers want to get the feel of living in the house themselves, not see evidence of other people living there.
+This is the time to purge your house of any unwanted items, as well as doing (or hiring out) a deep cleaning, including carpets and floors.
+Remove personal items on display, including those family photos you love.
+Buyers want to get the feel of living in the house themselves, not see evidence of other people living there.

 2. Take care of any outstanding maintenance or repairs